...

-Home Debit to Income Ratio for Tenant Screening
+Home Debt to Income Ratio for Tenant Screening

 Are you a landlord looking to find trustworthy tenants for your property?

-Understanding the importance of tenant screening, particularly in assessing the debit-to-income ratio, is crucial in making informed decisions.
+Understanding the importance of tenant screening, particularly in assessing the debt-to-income ratio, is crucial in making informed decisions.

-But what exactly is the debit-to-income ratio, and how does it impact a tenant’s ability to pay rent?
+But what exactly is the debt-to-income ratio, and how does it impact a tenant’s ability to pay rent?

 Let’s dive in!